 The control valve is an automated valve that can make precise adjustments to regulate and monitor any commodity flowing through a piping system.
 The function of a control valve is to provide throttling control in response to signals from a control system, using an actuator and a positioner.
 They are considered the ‘‘final control element’’ in an automated and usually very sophisticated ‘‘control loop.’’

-A control valve receive the information from various sensors and transmitters in a control loop and process that data to manage the control the fluid parameter.
+A control valve receives the information from various sensors and transmitters in a control loop and processes that data to manage the control of the fluid parameter.
+The following figure shows a typical control loop for a control valve

 Components of Control Valve